Debt Relief: What Programs Are Available?

 Alternatively, there are for-profit companies that can help you restructure or consolidate your debt.
 These companies collect payments from you, then once you have a certain amount, will approach your creditors and try to negotiate lower payments then.
 However, these companies are not always reputable and because they will withhold payments to your creditors for months, your credit score could drop significantly.

 Balance Transfer Credit Cards

-If a large chunk of your debt is made up of credit card debt, then a balance transfer may be your answer to debt relief.
+If a large chunk of your debt is made up of credit card debt, then a balance transfer may be your answer to credit debt relief.
 A substantial amount of credit card debt usually means you’re paying quite a bit in interest, since the average credit card APR is 20%.
 This is especially true if you’re only paying your card’s minimum payment.

 Filing for Bankruptcy

 While it seems like an easy solution, filing bankruptcy should be your last resort when considering debt relief options.
 Always talk with an attorney to discuss all of your choices before going this route.

 Whatever plan you decide on, be sure you know all the stipulations and you can afford to make your new committed payments.
 Your plan should go beyond just making your debt payments, too.
 You'll need to make an extra effort in every area of your finances to ensure you succeed.